 Clinical Anesthesia Year 3 (CA-3)

 In the CA-3 year, training is designed to fulfill the interests of the individual resident according to the requirements of the American Board of Anesthesiology.
-For most of our residents, this includes extensive training in regional anesthesia techniques.
+This includes extensive training in regional anesthesia techniques.
 This year may include research as well as emphasis in one or more anesthetic subspecialties.
 A transesophageal echocardiography elective is also offered.
 Opportunities for medical missionary work are available during the year.
 A Wednesday afternoon conference designed specifically for the CA-3 level resident covers subjects including advanced topics in Anesthesiology, preparation for the American Board of Anesthesiology oral examination with one of the many Board Examiners on staff, and job hunting/contract negotiation skills in preparation for transition into professional practice.
 CA-3 residents on-call provide anesthesia care for some of the most challenging of cases including liver or cardiac transplantation.

 An extensive library and computerized learning center are available to all.
 During the second and third year, each resident receives funds to attend a national scientific meeting of interest.
 A stipend is also provided for purchase of books, and other educational material.